vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 ---

-## US17 - View list of donation requests made by the user
+## US18 - View my list of requests
-- **Endpoint**: `GET /users/{userId}/donation-requests`
+- **Endpoint**: `GET /users/{userId}/requests`
-- **Description**: As a client, I want to view the list of donation requests I have made so that I can track their status and manage the requests.
+- **Description**: As a client, I want to view the list of requests I have made on advertisements so that I can track their status and manage them
 - **Permissions/Role**: Client
 - **Acceptance Criteria**:
-    - The client (receiver) can view all donation requests they have made.
+    - The client should be able to view a list of requests they have made on advertisements.
+    - Each request should display its status
-    - The system must return a list of donation requests, including the request status, creation date, and associated advertisement details.
+    - Clicking on a request should show its details and the associated advertisement.
-    - If no donation requests have been made by the user, the system must return an empty list.

 ---

-## US18 - View list of active donation requests received by the user
+## US19 - View requests on my advertisements
-- **Endpoint**: `GET /users/{userId}/advertisements/donation-requests/active`
+- **Endpoint**: `GET /users/{userId}/advertisements/requests`
-- **Description**: As a client (advertisement owner), I want to view all active donation requests made to my advertisements so that I can respond to the requests.
+- **Description**: As a client (advertisement owner), I want to see the list of requests made on my advertisements so that I can track interest and respond accordingly.
 - **Permissions/Role**: Client (advertisement owner)
 - **Acceptance Criteria**:
-    - The advertisement owner can view all active donation requests made to their advertisements.
+    - The client should be able to view all requests received for each of their advertisements.
-    - The system must return a list of active donation requests, including the request status, creation date, and associated advertisement details.
-    - If no active donation requests exist, the system must return an empty list.
+    - Clicking on a request should allow the client to respond (accept/reject).

 ---

-## US19 - Update request status
+## US20 - Update request status
-- **Endpoint**: `PATCH /advertisements/{id}/donation-requests/{id}/status`
+- **Endpoint**: `PATCH /advertisements/{id}/requests/{id}/status`
-- **Description**: As a client (requester or advertisement owner), I want to change a request so that I can canceled my request or decline/accepted/conclude a request made to my advertisement.
+- **Description**: As a client, I want to change a request so that I can canceled my request or decline/accepted/conclude a request made to my advertisement.
-- **Permissions/Role**: Client (requester or advertisement owner)
+- **Permissions/Role**: Client (requester or advertisement creator)
 - **Acceptance Criteria**:
     - The only editable field is the request status.
     - Only the requester or the advertisement owner can update the status of the request.